Code of Principles & Practice

-- The Education Welfare Service has a duty to protect children and young people from abuse and exploitation.
+- Members have a duty to safeguard children and young people from abuse and exploitation.

 - Effective communication and joint working with other professionals and organisations should be promoted.

-- The Education Welfare Service maintains that children and young people are individuals in their own right and of equal worth whatever their race, culture, religion, gender, age, sexual orientation, disability, social background, or special educational needs.
+- The Association maintains that children and young people are individuals in their own right and of equal worth whatever their race, culture, religion, gender, age, sexual orientation, disability, social background, or special educational needs.

-- Education and vocational information and guidance should be available and accessible to all children and young people.
+- Education and vocational information and guidance should be available and accessible to families, children and young people.

-- The Education Welfare Service has a duty to challenge practices that do not accord with these principles.
+- The Association and its members have a duty to challenge practices that do not accord with these principles.

 Statement of Operational Practice